colinhacks/zod/.github/pull_request_template.md

 <!--

 Development of the next major version of Zod (`v4`) is currently underway.

-If your PR implements new functionality, it should target the `v4` branch, NOT the `master` branch.
-If it's a bugfix, the `master` branch is fine.

-Thanks for your contribution!
+During this phase, only bugfixes and documentation improvements are being accepted into the `main` branch.
+All other PRs should target the `v4` branch.
+Thanks for contribting to OSS!

 -->

-## {title}

-Thank you for your contribution to our project!
-Before submitting your pull request, please ensure the following:

-- [ ] Your code changes are well-documented.
-- [ ] You have tested your changes.
-- [ ] You have updated any relevant documentation.